CodyDenniston/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive websites change at a certain point using media queries, while responsive websites change constantly as the window increases or decreases.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means you make the website as a mobile layout first, then work on bigger layouts from there, and vice versa for desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It makes 1rem = 10 px because 62.5% of 16px is 10px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing gives you tools in css to make it easier.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is the nesting, variables, and mix-ins because it reminds me of programming.
+What gives me trouble is the different less files, because I have to keep clicking through files to see where everything is and then I have 20 tabs open.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.